Working in rotational shifts with no fixed schedule? Working on weekends as well?

 During my preparation, I realized that CR was my stronger verbal subsection.
 I made notes similar to the notes for GMAT SC, however, these were much more concise.

-In the end, I think the e-GMAT meaning and logic-based approach to solving questions, the consistent revision using the notes that I had prepared and focusing on basics rather than using tips and tricks helped me in acing the GMAT Verbal section.
+In the end, I think the e-GMAT meaning and logic-based approach to solving questions, the consistent revision using the notes that I had prepared and my focus on basics rather than using tips and tricks helped me in acing the GMAT Verbal section.

 What was your mock test strategy?
 How did you use mock tests for GMAT preparation?